Quantization of parafermion vertex algebras: Introduction

 The paper is organized as follows.
-Section \ref{sec:VAs} provides an introduction to vertex algebras, affine vertex algebras, lattice vertex algebras and parafermion vertex algebras.
-Section \ref{sec:qvas} presents the basics about $\hbar$-adic quantum vertex algebras, the theory of twisted tensor products and a construction method for twisted tensor products by using vertex bialgebras.
-Section \ref{sec:qlattice} discusses the construction of quantum lattice vertex algebras based on the work presented in \cite{JKLT-Defom-va}.
-It provides a universal description of these $\hbar$-adic quantum vertex algebras and establishes an equivalence between the category of their modules and the category of modules for corresponding lattice vertex algebras.
+Section \ref{sec:qvas} presents the basics about $\hbar$-adic quantum vertex algebras and the theory of twisted tensor products.
 Section \ref{sec:qaff-va} presents the construction of quantum affine vertex algebras as described in \cite{K-Quantum-aff-va}, along with their twisted tensor products and coproducts.
-Section \ref{chap:qpara} demonstrates that $L_{\hat\g,\hbar}^\ell$ contains an $\hbar$-adic quantum vertex subalgebra that is isomorphic to the quantum lattice vertex algebra $V_{\sqrt\ell Q_L}^{\eta_\ell}$.
-Moreover, it focuses on identifying a generating subset of the quantum parafermion vertex algebra $K_{\hat\g,\hbar}^\ell$, namely the commutant of the quantum Heisenberg vertex algebra in $L_{\hat\g,\hbar}^\ell$.
-Additionally, the chapter establishes the double commutant property of $K_{\hat\g,\hbar}^\ell$ and $V_{\sqrt\ell Q_L}^{\eta_\ell}$.
+Section \ref{sec:qlattice} discusses the construction of quantum lattice vertex algebras, and demonstrates that there exists an embedding from the quantum lattice vertex algebra $V_{\sqrt\ell Q_L}^{\eta_\ell}$ to $L_{\hat\g,\hbar}^\ell$.
+The proof of the embedding can be reduced to the case $\g=\ssl_2$ with the proof provided in Section \ref{subsec:sl2-case}.
+Section \ref{sec:qpara} focuses on identifying a generating subset of the quantum parafermion vertex algebra $K_{\hat\g,\hbar}^\ell$, whose verification is given in Section \ref{subsec:pf-prop-W}.
+Additionally, Section \ref{sec:qpara} establishes the double commutant property of $K_{\hat\g,\hbar}^\ell$ and $V_{\sqrt\ell Q_L}^{\eta_\ell}$.

 Throughout this paper, we denote by $\Z_+$ and $\N$ the set of positive and nonnegative integers, respectively.
-For a vector space $W$ and $g(z)\in W[[z^{\pm 1}]]$, we denote by $g(z)^+$ (resp. $g(z)^-$) the regular (singular) part of $g(z)$.
+For a vector space $W$ and $g(z)\in W[[z,z\inv]]$, we denote by $g(z)^+$ (resp. $g(z)^-$) the regular (singular) part of $g(z)$.